Published: 28th June 2021

-This is the SYNLAB Group’s Modern Slavery and Human Trafficking Statement under Section 54 of the UK Modern Slavery Act 2015 (MSA) for the financial year 2019.
-It applies to all Group companies which are regulated under the MSA.
+This is the SYNLAB Group’s Modern Slavery and Human Trafficking Statement under Section 54 of the UK Modern Slavery Act 2015 for the financial year 2020.
 Modern slavery is a broad term that encompasses slavery, servitude, forced and compulsory labour and human trafficking.
+The SYNLAB Group is committed to the UK Government’s objectives of eradicating modern slavery and human trafficking.
 Subsequently, the SYNLAB Group is committed to ensuring that the supply chains of its subsidiaries and their business activities are free from ethical and labour standards abuse.
 This statement summarises the measures that the SYNLAB Group has taken to assess and address the risk of modern slavery in its business and supply chains.

 Our Organisational Structure, Business Model & Supply Chain

-SYNLAB Limited is the ultimate parent company of all the subsidiaries that belong to the SYNLAB Group of companies (SYNLAB).
-SYNLAB Limited provides head office support activities to its subsidiaries by way of proving guidelines, advice and assistance.
-Trading within the UK, SYNLAB has two subsidiaries which meet the reporting requirements of the UK Modern Slavery Act: SYNLAB Bondco PLC is a non-operational debt issuing vehicle, proving financing to the SYNLAB Group; and Labco UK Group Limited carries out the majority of our operating business activities within the UK.
+SYNLAB Limited was the ultimate parent company of all the subsidiaries that belong to the SYNLAB Group of companies (SYNLAB) during 2020.
+SYNLAB Limited provides head office support activities to its subsidiaries by way of providing guidelines, advice and assistance.
+SYNLAB Bondco PLC is ultimately owned by SYNLAB Limited and a non-operational debt issuing vehicle, providing financing to the SYNLAB Group.
+Our UK operating business activities are carried out by Labco UK Group Limited and its subsidiaries.

 We are an international diagnostic service provider.
-We provide analytical, diagnostical and pathological services in the field of human and veterinary medicine diagnostic, hygiene analyses, environmental analysis, as well as laboratory services to the pharma and food sector, and related products.
-We offer our services in more than 40 countries in four continents (Europe, Latin America, Africa and Middle East/Asia), having more than 20,000 employees (Members).
+We provide analytical, diagnostical and pathological services in the field of human and veterinary medicine diagnostic.
+We offer our services in 36 countries in four continents (Europe, Latin America, Africa and Middle East/Asia), having more than 24,000 employees (Members).

-In providing our services, we rely on the supply of technical equipment provided by suppliers of analytical machinery and technology for laboratory analysis/diagnostic testing, as well as regents and chemicals utilized in such testing.
-Goods and services are provided by professional services companies as well as subcontractors including couriers and sub-processors of test samples.
-In addition, we rely on external professional services providers in relation to our head office support, including financing related activities as well as corporate and financial housekeeping.
+In providing our services, we rely on the supply of technical equipment provided by suppliers of analytical machinery and technology for laboratory analyses/diagnostic testing, as well as reagents and chemicals utilized in such testing.
+Goods and services are provided by professional services companies, subcontractors including couriers and sub-processors of test samples.
+In addition, we rely on external professional services providers in relation to our head office support, including financing related activities as well as its corporate and financial housekeeping.

 Due Diligence & Risk Assessment

 We have a dedicated Compliance Committee, which consists of the Group Chief Executive Officer and Chief Financial Officer, chaired by the Group Chief Compliance Officer.
-The Compliance Committee is supported by Regional Compliance Officers, submitting regular reports to the Office of the Group Chief Compliance Officer on compliance findings.
+The Compliance Committee is supported by Regional Compliance Officers.
+In 2020, no reports on human rights violations have been made by the Regional Compliance Officers.

 Effective Actions Taken